jmkoch/revbayes-site/developer/setup/eclipse.md

 > **Important!** When you first open Eclipse, you will be asked to choose a location for your workspace.
 Make sure to choose a location that is not inside the source directory of your project!

+>**Helpful tip:** When you open Eclipse, you will see a 'Welcome' window that shows various options.
+You can select the option to 'not show this window' when opening Eclipse.
+This is a useful option, as the Welcome window can be distracting/confusing when working on a new project.
+Alternately, each time you open Eclipse, you can manually exit the Welcome window and you'll then be able to see your project.

 Create an Eclipse project for RevBayes
 -----------------------------
 Assuming you have cloned the RevBayes github repository into the directory `<revbayes-repo>`, you can create a new C++ Eclipse project as follows: